cn0047/stash/ed/search/elasticsearch/examples/aggregations.v2.md

 -

 Types:
-* methic - stats (avg, cardinality)
+* methic - stats (avg, cardinality).
-* bucketing - categorize into groups
+* bucketing - categorize into groups.
-* matrix - may be deleted in future releases
+* matrix - may be deleted in future releases.
-* pipeline - may be deleted in future releases
+* pipeline - may be deleted in future releases.

 ````sh
 url=localhost:9200/megacorp/employee